jenkinsci/keeper-secrets-manager-plugin/README.md

 ## Introduction

-This plugin allows you retrieve secrets from the [Keeper Secrets Manager](https://www.keepersecurity.com) and place the values into environmental variables in the builder and pipeline.
+This plugin allows you retrieve secrets from the [Keeper Secrets Manager](https://www.keepersecurity.com) and place the values into environmental variables in the builder and workflow pipeline.

-## Getting started
+## Getting Started

 ### Getting Credentials